zuoshulu/react-client-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before running this Message Board app, its Nodejs express rest API server must be running

 In the project directory, you can run:

+### TypeScript has been enabled in the project

+### Material-ui library has been used to provide better GUI controls

 ### `npm start`